Customer Service Charter

-If you are not happy with the service you have received, your first point of contact is the relevant line manager.
-You can ask to speak with, or have the matter referred to them.
-Once you ask for this, the staff member will refer you to the appropriate person or arrange for that person to contact you.
-If the issue remains unresolved or you feel the service you received didn’t meet the standards outlined in this Customer Service Charter, you can appeal by lodging a formal complaint with our Quality Customer Service Manager or you can request a meeting with them using the contact form below.
+If you are not satisfied with the service you have received from the CCPC, you can ask the staff member you’re dealing with to put you through/refer the matter to their line manager.
+If the issue remains unresolved after engaging with the manager or you feel the service you received didn’t meet the standards outlined in this Customer Charter, you can appeal by lodging a formal complaint with our Quality Customer Service Manager or you can request a meeting by emailing firstname.lastname@example.org.

-The role of the Quality Customer Service Manager is to conduct a formal review of your complaint in respect of whether or not the CCPC’s customer service commitments were met and not to adjudicate on the decision-making process of a staff member or Division.
-The Quality Customer Service Manager will independently examine a complaint from the perspective of our Customer Service Charter and having reviewed the information, determine whether our customer service commitments were met.
+The role of the Quality Customer Service Manager is to carry out a formal review of your complaint to see whether or not the CCPC’s customer service commitments were met, and not to make a judgement about the decision-making process of a staff member or manager.

-The Quality Customer Service Manager will acknowledge your complaint within five working days and try to resolve the issue within 10 working days.
-If we need to further investigate the matter, he/she will let you know and advise you when he/she expects to be able to provide a full response.
+The Quality Customer Service Manager will acknowledge your complaint within 5 working days and try to resolve the issue within 10 working days.
+If they need to further investigate the matter, they will let you know and advise you when they expect to be able to provide a full response.

-Following this internal process, if you still feel that you have been unfairly treated or are not satisfied with our response to your complaint, you may contact the Office of the Ombudsman.
+Following this internal process, if you still feel that the response did not meet the standards of this Customer Charter, you may contact the Office of the Ombudsman.

 This form is for feedback or complaints in relation to the CCPC service charter only.
 For all other issues please see the contact us page.
 This will ensure your query goes to the right area and is dealt with as quickly as possible.